Afghanistan national football team: 2011 SAFF Championship runners-up

 In the 2011 SAFF Championship, Afghanistan achieved a dominant 8–1 victory over Bhutan, marking their second-biggest win in history.
 Balal Arezou scored four goals in that match.
-Afghanistan advanced to the semi-finals for the first time, defeating Nepal 1–0 after extra time, with Arzou scoring in the 101st minute.
+Afghanistan advanced to the semi-finals for the first time, defeating Nepal 1–0 after extra time, with Arezou scoring in the 101st minute.
 In the final, they lost 4–0 to India.

-2012 AFC Challenge Cup qualification

 Afghanistan progressed from the first round of the 2012 AFC Challenge Cup qualification by defeating Bhutan over two legs.
 In the second round, they were eliminated after losses to Nepal and North Korea, despite a win over Sri Lanka.